 Appeal of AS&P Committee Decisions and Suspensions for Violation of the Academic Contract

-Students who choose to appeal the decision of the AS&P committee, or who have been suspended for violating the Academic Contract, may submit their request to the Senior Vice Chancellor for Academic and Student Affairs.
+Students who choose to appeal an Academic Contract suspension decision of the AS&P committee, or who have been suspended for violating the Academic Contract, may submit their appeal request to the Office of the Registrar.
+The Vice Chancellor for Academic and Student Affairs is responsible for reviewing these appeals.
 Procedures and deadlines for appeals submission are clearly stated in the students' suspension letters.

-Class Registration.
-Following the conclusion of fall and spring semester, students who have been academically suspended may have pre-registered for the next semester.
+Following the conclusion of fall or spring semester, students who have been academically suspended may have pre-registered for the next semester.
 The registration will remain valid until all written appeals have been decided.
 Upon resolution of the written appeal, the class registration of all students who did not appeal their suspension, or who filed an unsuccessful appeal, will be canceled.

 REASON FOR POLICY

-- Students must complete, sign, and return by the stipulated deadline the Academic Contract and the Academic Action Plan to the Office of the Registrar.
+Students must complete, sign, and return by the stipulated deadline the Academic Contract, Academic Action Plan and any other required materials.

 - August 2015